Maxx Crosby: 2019

 Crosby was selected by the Oakland Raiders in the fourth round (106th overall) of the 2019 NFL draft.
-Crosby made his debut in week 1 against the Denver Broncos, where Crosby made 6 tackles in the 24–16 win.
-In week 5 against the Chicago Bears, Crosby recorded his first career sack on Chase Daniel in the 24–21 win.
-In week 11 against the Cincinnati Bengals, Crosby sacked Ryan Finley four times, one of which was a strip sack that was recovered by teammate Maurice Hurst Jr. in their 17–10 win.
+Crosby made his debut in the season opener against the Denver Broncos, recording six tackles in the 24–16 victory.
+During Week 5 against the Chicago Bears, Crosby recorded his first career sack on Chase Daniel in the 24–21 victory.

+During Week 11 against the Cincinnati Bengals, Crosby sacked Ryan Finley four times, one of which was a strip sack that was recovered by teammate Maurice Hurst Jr. in their 17–10 victory.
 For his efforts, Crosby earned AFC Defensive Player of the Week.
 His four sacks were the most sacks made in a single game by a rookie in franchise history, as well as by a Raider in a single game since 2015, a year where Khalil Mack recorded five sacks while facing the Broncos.
-In week 17 against the Broncos, Crosby made 1.5 sacks on fellow rookie Drew Lock in a 16–15 Raiders loss.
-Crosby finished his rookie season with ten sacks, 47 total tackles, four passes defended, and four forced fumbles.
+In the regular season finale against the Broncos, Crosby made 1.5 sacks on fellow rookie Drew Lock during the narrow 16–15 loss.

+Crosby finished his rookie year with 10 sacks, 47 total tackles, four passes defended, and four forced fumbles.

 2020

-Crosby was placed on the reserve/COVID-19 list by the team on August 6, 2020, and was activated on August 14.
+Crosby was placed on the reserve/COVID-19 list by the team on August 6, 2020, and was activated eight days later.

 In Week 3 against the New England Patriots, Crosby recorded his first two sacks of the season on Cam Newton during the 36–20 loss.
-In Week 5 against the Kansas City Chiefs, Crosby recorded his first sack on Super Bowl MVP Patrick Mahomes in a Raiders 40–32 win.
+Two weeks later against the Kansas City Chiefs, Crosby sacked Patrick Mahomes once in the Raiders 40–32 win.
 In Week 17 against the Broncos, Crosby sacked Drew Lock once and blocked two field goals in a 32–31 win.
 Crosby was named the AFC Special Teams Player of the Week for his performance.
 He ended the season with seven sacks, 39 total tackles, and one pass defended.